124th Attack Squadron: Modern era

 The unit deployed to Al Udeid AB, Qatar in 2005 in support of Operation Enduring Freedom and Operation Iraqi Freedom.
-The squadron performed in an exceptional manner, exhibiting an impressive array of capabilities.
-Outstanding leadership and superb aircraft maintenance skills produced 456 sorties and 3145 flying hours in austere conditions.
 Total flying hours during this contingency equaled to over three-fourths of a year’s normal flying allocation in only 52 days.

 In 2013, the 124th's 21 F-16s were transferred to the 119th Fighter Squadron, 177th Fighter Wing, New Jersey Air National Guard, at Atlantic City Air National Guard Base, bringing to an end 72 years of manned flight by the 124th.

 The squadron is re-equipping with the MQ-9 Reaper unmanned aerial vehicle, and was redesignated the 124th Attack Squadron after 2016.